 - The spectrum of businesses in this field ranges from surveyors to internet-based geodata service providers.

-- Technological underpinnings, components for a geodata infrastructure, international standards (such as OGC, OMG, ISO) and standard products facilitate the linkage of different platforms
+- Publicly available geodata infrastructure follows international standards (such as OGC, OMG, ISO); standard products enable the coupling of different system platforms

 This results in outstanding opportunities for training and education and the pool of highly qualified specialists is large.